Firstly, I would like to inform you about the financial costs of an initial, advisory consultation.

 Before an appointment is scheduled, I shall determine via initial assessment if an official consultation, for any reason, should not be expedient to you and inform you adequately, free of charge.
 In most cases, it is unfortunately not possible to provide error-free, legally sound information within the framework of a short telephone call or e-mail, therefore a detailed consultation would be necessary.
 This consultation usually takes approximately 45-60 minutes and allows the thorough examination of all facts and underlying documents – information that is indispensable in employment law.

-Typically an amount of EUR 150.00 (incl.
-VAT) is charged for consultation.
+Typically an amount of EUR 190.00 (incl.
+VAT) is charged for a first consultation.
+A written consultation causes fees of EUR 250,00.
 This amount must be transferred prior to the consultation date.
 If you have legal protection insurance, I will settle the consultation costs with your legal insurance provider, assuming there is no excess in your insurance contract.
 All I require to do so is your insurance policy number and the provider of your legal protection insurance.
 From there, you are worry free!

 In the detailed consultation I will explain to you the prospects of success, and the best course of action — always taking into account your economic interests.
 Any subsequent costs related to the decided course of action will also be discussed in the meeting.
 No surprises!